maths/moodle-qtype_stack/doc/en/Authoring/Answer_tests.md

 | FeedBack  | This is a text string which is displayed to the student.
 It is [CASText](CASText.md) which may depend on properties of the student's answer.
 | Note      | This is a text string which is used for [Reporting](Reporting.md).
 Each answer note is concatenated with the previous notes and any contributions from the branch.

 The feedback is only shown to a student if the quiet option is set to 'no'.
 If feedback is shown, then examples are given in the answer-test test suite.
-Login as the admin user then navigate to

-     Home > Site administration > Plugins > Question types > Stack
+We expose the exact behaviour of each answer test by giving registered users access to STACK's test suite for STACK Answer tests.
+This can be found on a live server at `.../moodle/question/type/stack/answertests.php`.
+This script compares pairs of expressions and displays the outcomes from each test.
+This script is mainly used to ensure STACK is working, but it is invaluable for understanding what each test really does.
+In particular it enables question authors to see examples of which expressions are the same and different together with examples of the automatically generated feedback.

+## In general ##

+You can apply functions before applying the tests.
+For example, to ignore case sensitivity you can apply the [Maxima commands defined by STACK](../CAS/Maxima.md#Maxima_commands_defined_by_STACK) `exdowncase(ex)` to the arguments, before you apply one of the other answer tests.

 # Equality #